Alden Page

 Designing the crawler

 We also know that we will need to share some information about crawl progress between worker processes, such as whether we've exceeded our prescribed rate limit for a website, the number of times we've seen a status code in the last minute, how many images we've processed so far, and so on.
-Since we're only interested in sharing application state and aggregate statistics, a lightweight key-value store like Redis seems like a good fit.
+Since we're only interested in sharing application state and aggregate statistics, a lightweight key-value store like Redis is a sensible choice.

 Finally, we need a supervising process that centrally controls the crawl.
-This key governing process will be responsible for making sure our crawler workers are behaving properly by moderating crawl rates for each source, taking action in the face of errors, and reporting statistics to the operators of the crawler.
+This key governing process will be responsible for making sure our crawler workers are behaving properly by moderating crawl rates for each source, taking action in response to errors, and reporting statistics to the operators of the crawler.
 We'll call this process the crawl monitor.

 Here's a rough sketch of how things will work: